Sudan Archives: Musical style and influences

 Sudan Archives has taken inspiration from a variety of African musicians, including Cameroonian electronic musician Francis Bebey and Sudanese violinist Asim Gorashi.
 She is also inspired by Irish music.
 When performing, Sudan Archives sometimes uses electronic effects pedals and electronic beats and has also performed in a string quartet.

 Personal life

 Parks has a twin sister named Cat, with whom she was briefly part of a pop duo called N2.

-Parks lives in Los Angeles, and as of the COVID-19 pandemic has been dating James McCall, better known by the stage names Nocando and All City Jimmy.
-Parks and McCall built a home studio together in her basement, where she recorded her second studio album, Natural Brown Prom Queen.
+Parks lives in Los Angeles.
+During the COVID-19 pandemic, she dated James McCall, better known by the stage names Nocando and All City Jimmy.
+The couple built a home studio together in Parks's basement, where she recorded Natural Brown Prom Queen.
+They broke up during the recording of The BPM.